Yea, they turned back and tempted God, and limited the Holy One of Israel. Psalms 78: 41

-Many times have we confessed that God is unlimited and He can do all things.
+Many times, we confessed that God is unlimited and He can do all things but when challenges come, we ignore this confession.
 This is true if we are speaking in terms of His sovereignty and power.
-The bible confirms that with God, nothing shall be impossible.
+The Bible confirms that with God, nothing shall be impossible.
 However, little did we know that our thoughts and actions can limit God.
 It is possible to limit God by our thoughts and actions because God honours his words and would not act against His words.

 The question that might come up in your heart would be: how can I limit God?

-As stated above, our thoughts, unbelieve, actions can determine the extent to which His power flows in our lives.
-When you raise the thoughts of failure, defeat, sickness, death above God’s word, you are restricting the power of God in your life.
+As stated above, our thoughts, unbelief, and actions can determine the extent to which His power flows in our lives.
+When you raise the thoughts of failure, defeat, sickness, and death above God’s word, you are restricting the power of God in your life.
 As a man thinks in his heart, so is he.
-If all we think about are our failures, weaknesses, unworthiness, it won’t be long before they begin to manifest in our lives.
+If all we think about are our failures, weaknesses, and unworthiness, it won’t be long before they begin to manifest in our lives.